otaviojr/node-red-contrib-smartthings/DEBUG_SMARTAPP.md

 because of a misconfiguration of the SmartApp.

-If you are facing something like this, you can execute the steps below to make sure that SmartApp and Smartthings Webhook is working all right:
+If you are facing something like this, you can execute the steps below to make sure that SmartApp and Smartthings Webhook are communicating all right:

 ![smartthings_1](https://user-images.githubusercontent.com/2933837/67167032-9518ee00-f36b-11e9-95b2-a7992ff01378.png)